evalece/Quick_ToxyProxy/readme.md

-# A quick guide to deploy Shopify's ToxyProxy via Docker.
+# A Quick Guide To Deploy Shopify's ToxyProxy via Docker.

 ## Steps (using Docker )
 1. Install Toxy CLI